-Discretion is the ability of NBIM to implement its intended strategy.
+Definition of Discretion Discretion is the ability of NBIM to implement its intended strategy.
 If documented restrictions significantly hinder the firm from fully implementing its intended strategy NBIM will determine that the portfolio is non-discretionary.

-The following situations are judged by the NBIM to entail significant restrictions that cause a portfolio to be classified as non-discretionary:

-- Portfolios which are advisory in nature where the client in co-operation with NBIM carries out asset allocation (this mean that the underlying portfolios are discretionary, while the total account is not) and/or where assets in the portfolio (e.g. strategic investments or "old" assets that the client wishes to keep due to tax reasons) hinder the Firm from managing the portfolio in line with relevant composites' intended strategy; - Cash flow requirements that significantly hinder the implementation of the intended strategy (e.g. the client requires large cash distributions on a regular basis); - New portfolios during establishment or portfolios under liquidation as a result of being closed; - The lack of quoted market prices (e.g. private equity); - Portfolios where the sole purpose is to invest in units of a single "parent" account, where the portfolio would consist of a holding of only one unit fund and a minimum cash balance (used to handle in/out-flows of the account).

-NBIM has classified that the Petroleum Buffer portfolio of the foreign exchange reserves is a non-discretionary portfolio.
-The portfolio's purpose is to build up foreign exchange for the Pension Fund and to facilitate cost-effective transition of external inflow capital.
+The following situations are judged by the NBIM to entail significant restrictions that cause a portfolio to be classified as non-discretionary: - Portfolios which are advisory in nature where the client in co-operation with NBIM carries out asset allocation (this mean that the underlying portfolios are discretionary, while the total account is not) and/or where assets in the portfolio (e.g. strategic investments or "old" assets that the client wishes to keep due to tax reasons) hinder the Firm from managing the portfolio in line with relevant composites' intended strategy; - Cash flow requirements that significantly hinder the implementation of the intended strategy (e.g. the client requires large cash distributions on a regular basis); - New portfolios during establishment or portfolios under liquidation as a result of being closed; - Portfolios where the sole purpose is to invest in units of a single "parent" account, where the portfolio would consist of a holding of only one unit fund and a minimum cash balance (used to handle in/out-flows of the account).
+The Petroleum Buffer portfolio of the foreign exchange reserves was classified as a non-discretionary portfolio.
+The portfolio's purpose was to build up foreign exchange for the Pension Fund and to facilitate cost-effective transition of external inflow capital.
 The foreign exchange sourced to the portfolio comes from the Government's direct financial interest in petroleum activities and by Norges Bank's purchases in the market.
-The Petroleum Buffer portfolio does neither have a specific return target nor an assigned benchmark.

-Irrespective if a portfolio is classified as discretionary or non-discretionary, its value will be included in the Firm's assets.
+The Petroleum Buffer portfolio did neither have a specific return target nor an assigned benchmark.
+Irrespective of whether a portfolio is classified as discretionary or non-discretionary, its value will be included in the Firm's assets.